Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-bigquery.md

 Job creation timeout seconds is the maximum time BigQuery will wait to start the job.
 If the job doesn’t start within that time, it times out.

-Starting dbt Core v1.x, when jobs exceed their configured timeout, dbt-bigquery attempts to cancel the job.
-The cancellation call is wrapped in error handling because it's possible that the job has already completed by the time the cancellation is attempted.
+Starting in dbt Core v1.10, when jobs exceed their configured timeout, dbt-bigquery sends a cancellation request to the BigQuery job.
+If the request succeeds, dbt cancels the job.
+If the request fails, the BigQuery job may continue running in the background until it finishes or is manually canceled.

 </Expandable>